 The Inukshuk is an Inuit monument at English Bay in Vancouver.

-The Inukshuk Statue/Monument is one of the newest and most striking monuments in Vancouver!
-It is rock/stone statue that is striking!
+The Inukshuk monument is one of the newest and most striking monuments in Vancouver!
+It is rock/stone monument that is striking!
 It is fantastic to take photos in front of with Vancouver's English Bay in the background.

 In the Inuit language the name Inukshuk means "in the likeliness of a human".
 Every Inukshuk is unique in shape because they were made of whatever rocks were near that location.

 Inukshuks are used to mark a place for navigation or as an important location such as a burial ground or important location.
 The arms and feet, when pointed in a certain direction indicated the way to go for navigation.